 Now plant a tomato on each side of the cage.

 Firm them in by pressing out the base of the plant.
-Now use pantyhose strips to tie up where needed to the tomato cage.
+Now use pantyhose strips or other garden ties to connect the tomato as needed to the tomato cage.
 Keep a few ties handy for future use, I just tie them to the cage and use them as the tomato plants grow taller and need more support.

 Plant Salad Garden Seeds